onyx-platform/onyx/doc/user-guide/internal-design.md

 #### ZooKeeper

 Apache ZooKeeper is used as storage and communication layer.
-ZooKeeper takes care of things like CAS, consensus, and sequential file creation.
+ZooKeeper takes care of things like CAS, consensus, leader election, and sequential file creation.
 ZooKeeper watches are at the heart of how Onyx virtual peers communicate with the Coordinator.

 #### HornetQ